How to turn leftovers into soup

 - Got bread crusts?
 Whip up a batch of croutons to add some crunch to your soup

-- Add some protein to a soup by throwing in some chickpeas or other tinned beans worked well
+- Add some protein to a soup by throwing in some chickpeas or other tinned beans

 If you have leftover chicken make Henry’s Hearty Chicken and Vegetable Soup